-6. Activate the City Emergency Operations Center as appropriate

-- The city will utilize the Incident Command System (ICS), in conjunction with SEMS/NIMS, in managing the City Emergency Operations Center. - Primary Emergency Operations Center Location: Fire Station 4, 150 Ohleyer Road, Yuba City, CA 95993 - Alternate Emergency Operations Center Location: Yuba City Police Department, 1545 Poole Boulevard, Yuba City, CA 95993 - Alternate Emergency Operations Center Location: Will be located, per MOU agreement, in Woodland and Chico.
-Additional details provided in section below. - Depending on the incident size and type, some city departments with primary responsibility for the incident may be requested to establish a Department Operations Center (DOC) to support the incident.
+- 6. Activate the City Emergency Operations Center as appropriate - The city will utilize the Incident Command System (ICS), in conjunction with SEMS/NIMS, in managing the City Emergency Operations Center. - Primary Emergency Operations Center Location: Fire Station 4, 150 Ohleyer Road, Yuba City, CA 95993 - Alternate Emergency Operations Center Location: Yuba City Police Department, 1545 Poole Boulevard, Yuba City, CA 95993 - Alternate Emergency Operations Center Location: Will be located, per MOU agreement, in Woodland and Chico.
+Additional details provided in section below.

-- 7. Inform the Standardized Emergency Management System (SEMS) Operational Area, Region, and State of Emergency Operations Center activation and request support as needed - Sutter County Office of Emergency Services via phone: (530) 822-4575 - California Governor's Office of Emergency Services (Mutual Aid Region III): 916-657-9210 - California State Warning Center (to report chemical spills): 800-852-7550 - If there is an oil or chemical spill to report, responsible parties should call the National Response Center at 800-424-8802.

-8. Declare a State of Emergency for the City, as appropriate

-- If the incident has overwhelmed or threatens to overwhelm the city's resources, the city should declare a State of Emergency. - A declaration may be made by the Mayor, City Council, Emergency Services Director (City Manager) or the Emergency Services Coordinator(s) (Fire Chief and/or Police Chief). - A declaration made by any of the above authorized parties should be ratified by council as soon as practicable.
+- Depending on the incident size and type, some city departments with primary responsibility for the incident may be requested to establish a Department Operations Center (DOC) to support the incident. - 7.
+Inform the Standardized Emergency Management System (SEMS) Operational Area, Region, and State of Emergency Operations Center activation and request support as needed - Sutter County Office of Emergency Services via phone: (530) 822-4575 - California Governor's Office of Emergency Services (Mutual Aid Region III): 916-657-9210 - California State Warning Center (to report chemical spills): 800-852-7550 - If there is an oil or chemical spill to report, responsible parties should call the National Response Center at 800-424-8802. - 8.
+Declare a State of Emergency for the City, as appropriate - If the incident has overwhelmed or threatens to overwhelm the city's resources, the city should declare a State of Emergency. - A declaration may be made by the Mayor, City Council or by the Emergency Services Director (City Manager). - A declaration made by any of the above authorized parties shall be ratified by council within seven (7) days.
 (SEE ATTACHED PRE-BUILT DECLARATIONS) - The declaration should be submitted to the Sutter County Office of Emergency Services.